dillbyrne/random-agent-spoofer/README.md

 Localizations so far.

+- da-DK

+- de-DE

 - en-US

+- es-ES

+- fr-FR

+- it-IT

+- ja

+- ko

+- no-NO

+- pl

+- pt-PT

+- ru

+- sv-SE

+- zh-CN

-Please get in touch if you would like to translate RAS to your language.
+Please get in touch if you would like to translate RAS to your language or improve an existing one.

 # Wiki #